hackersupreme/redux-coupon-calculator/README.md

 There are three actions for the reducer function to account for: `ADD_CUOPON`, `UPDATE_CUOPON`, and `REMOVE_CUOPON`.
 The reducer is a switch statement with each case being the action type.

-The `ADD_CUOPON` action causes the reducer to add the cuopon's id to the `allIds` array and adds the cuopon object to the `byIds` object.
+The `ADD_CUOPON` action causes the reducer to add the coupon's id to the `allIds` array and adds the coupon object to the `byIds` object.

-The `REMOVE_CUOPON` action removes the cuopon's id from the `allIds` array and removes the cuopon object from the `byIds` object.
+The `REMOVE_CUOPON` action removes the coupon's id from the `allIds` array and removes the coupon object from the `byIds` object.

-The `UPDATE_CUOPON` action uses the id from the action to find the object being edited and updates the cuopon's values in the `byIds` object.
+The `UPDATE_CUOPON` action uses the id from the action to find the object being edited and updates the coupon's values in the `byIds` object.

 If I add any more actions to the app I'll separate these out to their own files.

 ```
-let cuopons = function(state = initialState, action) {
+let coupons = function(state = initialState, action) {

 	switch(action.type) {